 - Wash the rice in a sieve until the water runs clear.
 Place in a saucepan, cover with 600ml cold water and add ½ tsp salt.
 Bring the rice to the boil, reduce the heat to low, cover with a lid and cook for 12-13 mins until fluffy.
 Remove from the heat and leave to steam with the lid on for 5 mins.
 In a bowl, whisk all the dressing ingredients together and set half aside.
 Toss the avocado, cucumber, tomato, spring onion and coriander in the other half.

 - Heat 1 tbsp olive oil in a frying pan or wok over a medium heat.
-Once oil is hot, add the tuna and fry for 6 minutes, turning halfway through.
-Remove from the pan and cut into 1cm (1/2in) cubes.
+Once the oil is hot, add the tuna and fry for 6 mins, turning halfway through.
+Remove from the pan and cut into 1cm cubes.
 (Skip this step if you’re using tinned tuna.)

-- Serve the rice into bowls, top with the tuna pieces, salad and mango.
-Drizzle with the remaining dressing and a sprinkle of sesame seeds.
+- Serve the rice in bowls, topped with the tuna pieces, salad and mango.
+Drizzle with the remaining dressing and add a sprinkle of sesame seeds.